Juileepatil84/Final_Project_prompt/README.md

 # Link to youtube tutorial
 https://youtu.be/iS_PpT4sEjM?si=sMzKrEmZrqoSg4VH

-# Link to our website
+# Link to the application
 https://finalprojectprompt.streamlit.app/

-# License

-The code in this repository is available under the [MIT License]

 # Future scope